indigotech/bot-devices/README.md

 ```
 ## Pending
 - [ ] Change SLACK TOKEN to the Taqtile's Slack Token
-- [ ] Decide how/where to host it
+- [ ] Decide how/where to host it - Heroku?
-- [ ] Create a BACKEND application with the same fuction from jsonServer(CRUD e filter)
+- [ ] Create a BACKEND application with the same function from jsonServer - Use Parser.com?
-- [ ] Create a DB using the same struture from db.json
+- [ ] Create a DB using the same struture from db.json - Use Parser.com?
 - [ ] import the data from db.json